FREQUENTLY ASKED QUESTIONS (FAQs)

 Q. What is the Technical Academy?

-The Technical Academy is the dedicated platform for all our technical staff designed to deliver the skills and career development essential to supporting those in technical roles both today and in the future.
-It will provide a tailored programme of events and training specifically designed to enhance skills and professional development.
+The Technical Academy was launched in 2017 and is the dedicated platform for all our technical staff, designed to deliver the skills and career development essential to supporting those in technical roles both today and in the future.
+It provides a tailored programme of events and training specifically designed to enhance skills and professional development.

 Q. What are the aims and objectives of the Technical Academy?

 - Supporting the skills, professional and career development of all technical staff

 - To recognise and value the contribution that the technical staff make to the achievements of the University

 - Ensure that the University of Birmingham fulfils its obligations as a signatory to the Science Council’s ‘Technician Commitment’